Mammad900/Gui900/README.md

 # Arduino TFT GUI library
-Enables you to create a multi-page program containing buttons, labels, check-boxes and sliders.
+Allows you to create a multi-page program containing buttons, labels, check-boxes and sliders.

 ## Instructions
 * In global scope: